Geometric leaf of symplectic groupoid: Geometric Leaf, Dimension Count, cases ,

-A collection of loops $\gamma_1,\dots,\gamma_m$ in $\widetilde\Gamma_n$ corresponds to the monomial $\displaystyle\prod_{\alpha=1}^m G_{\gamma_\alpha}$.
-The algebra of geodesic functions has a system of generators that are collections of loops.
+\begin{remark} A collection of loops $\gamma_1,\dots,\gamma_m$ in $\widetilde\Gamma_n$ corresponds to the monomial $\displaystyle\prod_{\alpha=1}^m G_{\gamma_\alpha}$.
+The algebra of geodesic functions has a system of addiditive generators that are monomials corresponding to collections of loops.
 The skein relation expresses the geodesic function of a loop with self-intersections as a polynomial in geodesic functions of the loops with fewer self-intersections.
-By induction, we conclude that the algebra of geodesic functions has a system of generators containing collections of simple loops.
+By induction, we conclude that the algebra of geodesic functions has a system of additive generators containing monomials corresponding only to collections of {nonintersecting} loops {(laminations)}. \end{remark}